Theatre of Pompey: Description

 The structure and connecting quadriporticus had multiple uses.
-The building had the largest "Crypta" of all the Roman theatres.
+The building had the largest crypta of all the Roman theatres.
 This area, located behind the stage and within an enclosure, was used by patrons between acts or productions to stroll, purchase refreshments or just to escape to the covered porticoes from the sun or rain.

-The Porticus Pompei contained statues of great artists and actors.
+The Porticus Pompeii contained statues of great artists and actors.
 Long arcades exhibiting collections of paintings and sculpture as well as a large space suitable for holding public gatherings and meetings made the facility an attraction to Romans for many reasons.
 Lavish fountains were fed by water purchased from a nearby aqueduct and stored.
 It is not known if the water supply would have been enough to run the waterworks for more than a few hours a day, or if some other supply allowed the fountains to run nearly nonstop.

 The remains of the east side of the quadriporticus, and three of four temples from an earlier period often associated with the theatre can be seen on the Largo di Torre Argentina.
 The fourth temple remains largely covered by the modern streets of Rome.
 This archaeological site was excavated by order of Mussolini in the 1920s and 1930s.
 The scarce remains of the theatre itself can be found off the Via di Grotta Pinta underground.
 Vaults from the original theatre can be found in the cellar rooms of restaurants off this street, as well as in the walls of the hotel Albergo Sole al Biscione.
 The foundations of the theatre as well as part of the first level and cavea remain, but are obscured, having been overbuilt and extended.
 Over building throughout the centuries has resulted in the surviving ruins of the theatre's main structure becoming incorporated within modern structures.